diogoff/trackml-100/README.md

 The results are sorted by _count_ in descending order, so that in the next step we consider first the sequences of detectors (i.e. the _routes_) that have been traveled by the largest number of particles.

+As a result of this first step, we will have a `routes.csv` file with about 48.0 GB.

 #### What is `qsub_routes.py`?

 Nothing special.
 Only the command that runs `routes.py` on a [PBS](https://www.pbspro.org/) cluster.